-The One Plan was notified in 2007 and became fully operative 19 December 2014.
-It combined seven first generation regional plans into a single policy statement and regional plan for the Region.
+The One Plan was notified in 2007 and became fully operative on 19 December 2014.
+It combined seven first generation regional plans into a single policy statement and regional plan for the Region.1

-The RPS sets out the regionally significant resource management issues and outlines the objectives, policies and methods that will be used to address these issues, and as implemented through provisions in the Regional Plan.
+The RPS sets out the regionally significant resource management issues and outlines the objectives, policies and methods that will be used to address these issues.
+Regulatory policies identified in the RPS are implemented through provisions in the Regional Plan.

-Relevantly, Chapter 5 of the RPS identifies water quality degradation as a key issue in the Manawatū Region.
+Relevantly, Chapter 5 of the RPS identifies water quality degradation as a key issue in the Manawatū-Whanganui Region.
 Run-off and leaching from agricultural land is identified as one of the principle causes of this issue.
 In broad terms, the direction of the water quality objectives and policies in Chapter 5 is to 'maintain' water quality where it is currently good, and to 'enhance' water quality where it is currently poor.